RobJellinghaus/NowSound/README.md

 - Starting and stopping recording of an input to an in-memory audio track
 - Playing back in-memory audio tracks (with optional looping)

+All of these APIs can be asynchronous.
+Currently NowSound makes no attempt to implement event or callback support; the only way to track the state of NowSound is by polling.
+This actually works reasonably well for Unity applications which are based on a real-time event loop anyway.
+Callback support will be added if particular applications require it.

+NowSound consists of the following subprojects:

+- NowSoundLib: the C++ NowSound library itself
+- NowSoundLibDotNet: a .NET C# wrapper library using P/Invoke to load and call NowSoundLib
+- NowSoundAppUWP: a C++ UWP demonstration app using NowSoundLib
+- NowSoundTestClr: a C# TAEF testing library for NowSoundLibDotNet
+- NowSoundUnityUWP: a Unity demonstration app targeting Windows UWP
+- NowSoundUnityDesktop: a Unity demonstration app targeting Windows desktop

+Yes, the demonstration and test apps just about outnumber the library itself, but the whole point here is to verify this actually works in all these combinations.

+Note that any pull requests must ensure that all tests are passing.

 [VST](https://en.wikipedia.org/wiki/Virtual_Studio_Technology) support is planned, in the desktop version of the library.
 (UWP security restrictions are not friendly to most current VST plugins.)